HafizMassamTabraizKhan/Microverse-Capstone-Project-1/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse.
+I would like to thank Microverse for this project and Cindy Shin in Behance who provide the original design idea.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>